vwhu/pulolb/README.md

 The tool takes in the discharge or charge curve of the current cycle of your battery, whether you partially charge and discharge it and determines the cycle and the capacity of the battery.
 It finally determines the percentage lifetime of your battery, based on the capacity.

 ### SOFTWARE DEPENDENCIES
-* Python Version 3.x
+* Python Version 3.6
-* Packages used: dtaidistance, scikit-learn
+* Packages used: fastdtw, h5py, hdf5storage, matplotlib, numpy, pandas, scipy

 ### PACKAGES INCLUDED IN THE TOOL
 * `import_data` is a tool used to take in the input data, and converts the file to be compatible with the tool.